tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Examples using tidychangepoint

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{cet\_options }\OtherTok{\textless{}{-}} \FunctionTok{expand\_grid}\NormalTok{(} \AttributeTok{model\_fn =} \FunctionTok{c}\NormalTok{(fit\_meanshift\_norm, fit\_meanshift\_norm\_ar1, } \NormalTok{ fit\_trendshift, fit\_trendshift\_ar1),} \AttributeTok{penalty\_fn =} \FunctionTok{c}\NormalTok{(BIC, MDL)} \NormalTok{)} \end{Highlighting} \end{Shaded}

-Next, using functionality from the {purrr} package (Wickham and Henry 2023), we simply iterate the \texttt{segment()} function---which is the main workhorse in {tidychangepoint}---over these combinations.
-In each case we employ a genetic algorithm that can produce up to 5000 generations (\texttt{maxiter}), although it will stop if there is no improvement in the fitness after 100 consecutive generations (\texttt{run}).
+Next, using functionality\footnote{\texttt{purrr::map2()} is similar to \texttt{base::mapply()}.} from the {purrr} package (Wickham and Henry 2025), we simply iterate the \texttt{segment()} function---which is the main workhorse in {tidychangepoint}---over these combinations.
+In each case we employ a genetic algorithm that can produce up to 5000 generations (\texttt{maxiter}), although it will stop if there is no improvement in the fitness (i.e., the value of the penalized objective function) after 100 consecutive generations (\texttt{run}).

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{library}\NormalTok{(purrr)} \NormalTok{cet\_mods }\OtherTok{\textless{}{-}}\NormalTok{ cet\_options }\SpecialCharTok{|\textgreater{}} \FunctionTok{mutate}\NormalTok{(} \AttributeTok{tidycpt =} \FunctionTok{map2}\NormalTok{(} \NormalTok{ model\_fn, penalty\_fn, }\AttributeTok{.f =}\NormalTok{ segment, } \AttributeTok{x =}\NormalTok{ CET, }\AttributeTok{method =} \StringTok{"ga"}\NormalTok{, }\AttributeTok{maxiter =} \DecValTok{5000}\NormalTok{, }\AttributeTok{run =} \DecValTok{100} \NormalTok{ )} \NormalTok{ )} \end{Highlighting} \end{Shaded}